 If you want to get the right real estate agent for your needs, use some or all of these tips:

 This may take some time, but it’s important to make sure that a realtor can meet your needs.
-They may have been great for your friend, but you’ll want to make sure they’re good for you too.
+They may have been great for your friend, but people have different expectations for professional relationships.
+You’ll have to meet them to ensure that you’re professionally compatible.

 “A good real estate agent should understand the type of home you’re looking for and your budget,” says Dinich.
 “If you find that the agent is only interested in showing you their listings or listings outside of your price range, consider a different agent.”